 September is Basic Education & Literacy Month

-Literacy skills, in particular, are vitally important to that success.
-In fact, the lack of reading proficiency by 3rd grade is often used as a predictor of the trajectory for the future life experiences for a child, including whether or not that child moves on a path toward a successful career or incarceration.
+Literacy skills in particular are vitally important to that success.
+The lack of reading proficiency by 3rd grade is often used as a predictor of the trajectory for the future life experiences for a child, including whether or not that child migrates on the path toward a successful career or instead toward potential incarceration.